 Stitches from history have been lost because they fall out of use.
 Then, when an older embroidered piece is discovered, curators and museum staff cannot recognise the stitches.
 Textiles and the knowledge of stitches throughout the world continue to be threatened by wars and other disturbances, as well as changes in manufacturing processes.

 This project goes to the heart of the Royal School of Needlework’s core purpose.
 We were established in 1872 to keep the techniques of hand embroidery alive and, implicitly, all their stitches.

-The RSN Stitch Bank will be available online to all stitchers, tutors, curators, historians, researchers and students.
-Stitchers will be able to find a new stitch to use in a project and learn how to make it using videos, written instructions, illustrations and photographs for each stitch.
+RSN Stitch Bank is available online to all stitchers, tutors, curators, historians, researchers and students.
+Stitchers are able to find a new stitch to use in a project and learn how to make it using videos, written instructions, illustrations and photographs for each stitch.

 Researchers, curators, historians and students can use the site to learn about the use, structure and history of each stitch in a range of embroidery techniques and to identify a stitch on a textile.

-Funding from a number of charitable trusts has helped a small team to set up the web infrastructure and begin to create text, illustrations, photographs and videos for an initial selection of core stitches, ensuring that the system can be expanded for all the different stitches in the world.
+Funding from a number of charitable trusts has helped set up the web infrastructure, create text, illustrations, photographs and videos for an initial selection of core stitches, ensuring that the system can be expanded for all the different stitches in the world.

 The team has also been developing the taxonomy of stitch (just like Linnaeus did for plants but without the Latin) and identifying pieces in our Collection which can highlight the use of each stitch.

 We need your support to expand RSN Stitch Bank.